jeremyButtler/find--Co-infections/README.md

 We found that most consensuses (300 of 474) had at least one indel when the minor variant contributed 50% of reads (Figure 5).
-Most of the difference between the different ratios of major and minor variants were due to an increase in missed co-infections (Figure 5).
+Most of the difference between the ratios of major and minor variants were due to an increase in missed co-infections (Figure 5).
 The missed co-infections explain the reduced the number of minor variant consensuses seen as the percent of reads from the major variant increases.

 ### Some future questions and directions ###

 1. Right now, the similarity between consensuses is found by comparing the entire consensus, instead of just the region of interest.
-This is ok when the amplicons only amplify the region of interest, but may cause missed co-infections if amplicons are larger.
+This is ok when the amplicons only amplify the region of interest, but may cause missed co-infections if amplicons are larger than the region of interest.
 2. Use a full genome reference to detect and use longer reads for polishing.
+   Allowing the user to not have to do manual steps to ensure consensuses are longer than the region of interest.